About Oscar Hookers

 Eighteen actresses have won the Academy Award for playing a prostitute.
 Plus, no fewer than 15 Oscar nominations were copped by actresses playing a hooker, garnering nods for A-listers like Julia Roberts, Natalie Portman, Nicole Kidman, and Jodie Foster, to name a few.

-So that got me thinking.
+This realization sparked my curiosity.
 If winning an Academy Award represents the pinnacle of an actor’s success in their industry, how many of them have played characters involved in sex work?
 The answer?
 An astounding ONE HUNDRED PERCENT!

 Keep a few things in mind when reading this website.
 First, I am commenting on the character and NOT the actress.
 For instance, when I write about Pretty Woman and mention, “She turned tricks on the streets of L.A.,” I am not referring to the actress, Julia Roberts.
 I’m talking about the character she is playing, Vivian Ward.

 The layout of this site begins in the 1930s and continues straight through to the present day.
 The site highlights every female Oscar win, decade by decade.
 Since the first Academy Awards happened in 1929, that year appears in the decade of the 1930s.
 Each win is listed under the year the performer received their award, not the year of the movie’s release.
-For instance, the release of “Silence of the Lambs” took place in 1990.
+For example, the release of “Silence of the Lambs” took place in 1990.
 The film swept the top five Oscars in 1991.
-So the best actress winner, Jodie Foster, was listed in 1991, the year she won her second Academy Award.
+So the best actress winner, Jodie Foster, is listed in 1991, the year she won her second Academy Award.

 That is about it.
 Sit back, relax, grab a glass of white wine, and prepare to walk down the streets of broken dreams—reading over 100 hooker roles played by Oscar-winning actresses.